rebeccadgowan/tenmo-application/README.md

 TEnmo Application Capstone

-This capstone simulates an application where user can send and receive money, as well as view their account balance.
+This capstone simulates an application where user can send and request money, as well as view their account balance.